Every month hundreds of native English speakers apply for teaching jobs in South Korea.

 One month salary bonus upon 12-month contract completion

 Free flight/ flight reimbursement

 Ways to teach in korea

-- SMOE Korea - Seoul Metropolitan Office of Education.
+SMOE Korea - Seoul Metropolitan Office of Education.
 A division within the EPIK program that places teachers in Seoul.
+Super competitive!

-- University teacher- Scoring a university position is the crème de la crème of teaching positions.
-Professors boast great work hours, pay and lots of vacation time.
+University- Scoring a university position is the crème de la crème of teaching positions.
+Professors boast great work hours, pay and plenty vacation time.

-- English Villages- camp style setting where students frequently come and go.
+English Village- camp style setting where students frequently come and go.
 Provide situational immersion-based class and lots of camp-style fun.